theiagen/wm_training_202205/README.md

 -----

 <p align="center">
-  <b>NOTE: THESE TRAININGS RESOURCES ARE UNDER ACTIVE DEVELOPMENT </b>
+  <b>NOTE: THESE TRAININGS RESOURCES ARE BEING PROVIDED TO ITS FIRST COHORTS AND UNDER ACTIVE DEVELOPMENT </b>

 </p>